Chronological vs Narrative Order

 Unlike chronological order, items must be explicitly added to the narrative order in order to be included.
 This can be helpful for people who have more events to plot then will eventually appear in the narrative of their story.

-As discussed, the narrative order can be grouped into a hierarchy, allowing events and scenes to be divided into Chapters and Parts (for a novel) or Acts and Scenes (for a screen or stage play) that better reflect the overall structure of the narrative story.
+As discussed, the narrative order can be grouped into a hierarchy, allowing events to be divided into Chapters and Parts (for a novel) or Acts and Scenes (for a screen or stage play) that better reflect the overall structure of the narrative story.
 This is different to the general item hierarchy that is created by setting item parents: in effect, the narrative maintains its own distinct hierarchy as well as order).

 How are items added to the narrative?